Promoting Justice Across Borders: The Ethics of Reform Intervention

 ABOUT THE COVER IMAGE

 The cover depicts a Dymaxion projection of the world map.
 This is also known as the Fuller projection, after its creator, Buckminster Fuller.
 The more common projection, the Mercator projection, reflects (roughly) what would happen if you mapped the world onto a sphere and then flattened it out (imagine drawing the world map on an orange, then peeling the orange and flattening out the peel).
 This results in size distortion.
 E.g., the Mercator projection is sometimes criticized for making Africa look smaller compared to North America than their actual relative sizes would suggest.
 The standard rendering of the Mercator projection also equates the global North with “up” and presents the world as many distinct land masses separated by oceans.
-The Dymaxion projection, by contrast, reflects what would happen if you mapped the world onto a dodecahedron (a 12-sided, 3-dimensional solid) and then flattened it out.
+The Dymaxion projection, by contrast, reflects what would happen if you mapped the world onto an icosahedron (a 20-sided, 3-dimensional solid) and then flattened it out.
 This results in less size distortion.
 The rendering of the Dymaxion projection on the cover does not equate North with “up” and presents the world as one interconnected land mass.
 In a way, it visually represents some of the the book’s goals: to challenge conventional ideas about the proper boundaries of politics and about the (actual or aspirational) separateness of different societies, and to challenge the hierarchies that influence world politics (e.g., those that privilege people from the global North).
 I am also happy to bring attention to Justin Kunimune, who created the specific image used on the cover, and who makes freely available maps using his own freely available map-making software.